SagarGupta1997/oyerickshaw/README.md

  <br /> <br />
 **2 d).
 Steps to run your application** <br />
-You should have Postgres, Spring Boot, Java installed on your system. <br /> first of clone the repository.  <br /> build the project.  <br /> set up the Postgres for postgis.  <br /> create database and table in postgres.  <br />
+You should have Postgres, Spring Boot, Java installed on your system. <br /> first of all clone the repository.  <br /> build the project.  <br /> set up the Postgres for postgis.  <br /> create database and table in postgres.  <br />